pybamm-team/PyBaMM/INSTALL-LINUX.md

 ```
 cmake .
 ```
+This will automatically find the latest version of python installed on your machine.
+If you are using an older version (e.g python3.6) within your virtual environment, then you instead can use `cmake -DPYBIND11_PYTHON_VERSION=3.6 .`.

 You can now simply run make to build the library (you can just run this command if you make some changes to klu.cpp)
 ```
 make